-The gnupg module, being based on proven earlier versions, is quite usable.
-However, there are many features of GnuPG which this module does not take advantage of, or provide access to.
-How this module evolves will be determined by feedback from the user community.
+The gnupg module, being based on proven earlier versions, is quite usable, and comes packaged with Linux distributions such as Debian, Ubuntu and Fedora.
+However, there may be some features of GnuPG which this module does not take advantage of, or provide access to.
+How this module evolves will be determined by feedback from its user community.